argoproj/argo-workflows/community/sustainability_effort.md

 ## Participants

-(if you'd like to join, just add your name here and submit in a PR)
+If you'd like to participate, add yourself here in a PR.

 | Name                      | GitHub ID                                               |
 |---------------------------|---------------------------------------------------------|